flutter/website/src/tools/devtools/memory.md

 #### Disposable object

-A Dart object, that has method `dispose()`.
-The method, by convention, is expected to be invoked when the object isn't needed anymore to avoid memory leaks.
+A disposable object is any Dart object that defines a `dispose()` method.
+To avoid memory leaks, invoke `dispose` when the object isn't needed anymore.

 #### Memory-risky object

-A Dart object that, if not disposed or disposed but not GCed, might cause a memory leak.
+A memory-risky object is an object that _might_ cause a memory leak, if it is not disposed properly or disposed but not GCed.

 ### Root object, retaining path, and reachability